-- HIV infection affects American Indians and Alaska Natives (AI/AN) in ways that are not always apparent because of their small population size.
+- HIV affects AI/AN in ways that are not always apparent because of their small population sizes.

-New HIV Infections2
+New HIV Infections3

-- In 2010, AI/AN accounted for less than 1% (210) of the estimated 47,500 new HIV infections in the United States.
+- In 2010, fewer than 1% (210) of the estimated 47,500 new HIV infections in the United States were among AI/AN.

-HIV and AIDS Diagnoses3 and Deaths
+HIV and AIDS Diagnoses4 and Deaths

-- AI/AN men accounted for 76% (161) and AI/AN women accounted for 24% (51) of the estimated 212 AI/AN diagnosed with HIV infection in 2011.
+- AI/AN men accounted for 76% (161) and AI/AN women accounted for 24% (51) of the estimated 212 AI/AN diagnosed with HIV infection in the United States in 2011.

-- Seventy five percent (120) of the estimated 161 HIV diagnoses among AI/AN men in 2011 were attributed to male-to-male sexual contact.
+- Of the estimated 161 HIV diagnoses among AI/AN men in 2011, most (75%; 120) were attributed to male-to-male sexual contact.

 - In 2011, an estimated 146 AI/AN were diagnosed with AIDS, a number that has remained relatively stable since 2008.